AndriiHura/QuantumTestTask/README.md

 The main objective was to build a model based on Unet Architeture for image semantic segmentation.

 Model was build using Keras, and Tensorflow backend.

+If you want to train model again, then you should remove model_weights.h5 file and run Train.py again.

+If you want to predict masks with new trained model, you should remove everything from predicted_test_data_gray and  predicted_test_data_viridis folders, and run Predict.py
 ___

 # Requirements